pycage/shellfish/doc/Main.md

 ## News

+### April 2023
+* The method {@link html.DavFS.write} now takes an optional progress callback function for monitoring the upload progress.

+### March 2023
+* Performance optimizations.
+* Reference cycles are detected automatically at run-time and are logged to the debug console.
+Make sure to keep an eye on your cycles and resolve them properly in order to avoid memory leaks.

 ### February 2023
 * The element {@link html.Video} can now load subtitles in VTT format with the properties `subtitles` and `cues`.